fedi-e2ee/public-key-directory-specification/Specification.md

 The first `AddKey` will not have a `key-id` outside of the message.
 Every subsequent `AddKey` for a given Actor **SHOULD** have a `key-id`.

+Like most messages, `AddKey` must be sent from an Fediverse Server that supports HTTP Signatures.

 #### AddKey Attributes

 * `message` -- **map**